REGEN-COV Antibody (Casirivimab and Imdevimab) Description

 November 5, 2020 - Regeneron announced an update from the independent data monitoring committee (DMC) for the United Kingdom-based RECOVERY trial evaluating REGN-COV2 in hospitalized patients with COVID-19.
 The DMC reviewed available safety and efficacy data for the 15,545 total patients randomized, including the 325 patients in the arm randomized to receive either REGN-COV2 or control.

-October 30, 2020 - Regeneron announced it received a recommendation from the independent data monitoring committee for the REGN-COV2 antibody cocktail treatment trials for COVID-19 that the current hospitalized patient trial be modified.
+October 30, 2020 - Regeneron announced it received a recommendation from the independent data monitoring committee for the REGN-COV2 antibody cocktail treatment trials for COVID-19 to modify the current hospitalized patient trial.

 October 8, 2020 - Study: REGN-COV2 antibodies prevent and treat SARS-CoV-2 infection in rhesus macaques and hamsters.